jlscs/FastNN/readme_en.md

 # FastNN Model Library
 ## 1. Introduction
-FastNN（Fast Neural Networks）aims to show how to implement distributed model based on [PAISoar](https://yq.aliyun.com/articles/705132),which allows researchers to most effective apply distributed neural networks.
-For now,FastNN only provides some classic models on Computer vision,but is preparing state-of-art models on natural language processing.
+FastNN(Fast Neural Networks)aims to show how to implement distributed model based on [PAISoar](https://yq.aliyun.com/articles/705132), which allows researchers to most effective apply distributed neural networks.
+For now, FastNN only provides some classic models on Computer vision, but is preparing state-of-art models on natural language processing.

-If you gonna to try out on PAI（Platform of Artificial Intelligence）for distributed FastNN，please turn to [PAI Homepage](https://data.aliyun.com/product/learn?spm=5176.12825654.eofdhaal5.143.2cc52c4af9oxZf)，then submit machine-learning jobs on PAI Studio or DSW-notebook.
-Relative instructions are clarified in [TensorFlow manual](https://help.aliyun.com/document_detail/49571.html?spm=a2c4g.11186623.6.579.10501312JxztvO)，and the following second "Quick Start" chapter。
+If you gonna to try out on PAI(Platform of Artificial Intelligence)for distributed FastNN, please turn to [PAI Homepage](https://data.aliyun.com/product/learn?spm=5176.12825654.eofdhaal5.143.2cc52c4af9oxZf), then submit machine-learning jobs on PAI Studio or DSW-notebook.
+Relative instructions are clarified in [TensorFlow manual](https://help.aliyun.com/document_detail/49571.html?spm=a2c4g.11186623.6.579.10501312JxztvO), and the following second "Quick Start" chapter.

 FastNN Features：
 * Models

     a.Some classic models on Computer vision，including inception、resnet、mobilenet、vgg、alexnet、nasnet and so on;

-    b.Preparing state-of-art models on natural language processing, including Bert, XLnet, NMT, GPT-2;
+    b.Preparing state-of-art models on natural language processing, including Bert、XLnet、NMT、GPT-2;

-* Distributed Plans（Need to turn to PAI for submitting jobs on PAI Studio or DSW-notebook）
+* Distributed Plans（Turn to PAI for submitting jobs on PAI Studio or DSW-notebook）

-    a.Multi GPUs
+    a.Single-Node Multi-GPUs

-    b.Multi Nodes
+    b.Multi-Nodes Multi-GPUs

-* Half-Precision
+* Half-Precision Training
 * Task Type

     a.Model Pretrain

     b.Model Finetune：Default restore trainable variables only.
-Gonna to self-defined checkpoint restoring，please turn to get_assigment_map_from_checkpoint in file "image_models/utils/misc_utils.py".
+Gonna to self-defined checkpoint restoring，please turn to get_assigment_map_from_checkpoint in file "images/utils/misc_utils.py".

 We choose ResNet-v1-50 model and conduct large-scale test on Alibaba Cloud Computing Cluster(GPU P100).
 As the chart shows，PAISoar performs perfectly with nearly linear acceleration.